 Füssen is a city in the South of Germany on the border with Austria.
 It’s famous for the beautiful Neuschwanstein castle and is located at the end of the Romantische strasse.

 Although Neuschwanstein castle is technically in the nearby town of of Schwangau, just like the less famous, but equally mesmerizing Hohenschwangau castle, people mention Füssen when visiting either of these castles.
+Both are on the list of most beautiful fairytale castles in Germany.

 The Romantische Straße or Romantic Road starts at Würzburg and is a fairytale route that meanders through medieval towns ending in Füssen, where the fairytale castles of Neuschwanstein and Hohenschwangau await.
 Füssen itself has its roots in the Roman era, it’s located at the old Via Claudia Augusta.
 It gained city rights at the end of the 13th century.